cpp-lln-lab/CPP_HPC/doc/run_fmriprep.md

 ## Prepare to run fmriprep on the cluster

-- have your data on the cluster
+- have your data on the cluster and unlock them if they are managed by datalad
+- get your `freesurfer` license (user specific) for free [here](https://surfer.nmr.mgh.harvard.edu/registration.html) and move it to the cluster at `~/tools`
 - install datalad on your user (see [here](https://github.com/cpp-lln-lab/CPP_HPC/install_datalad))
 - get the fmriprep singularity image as follow: